TheAgentCompany/TheAgentCompany/workspaces/tasks/ds-coffee-shop-database-management/checkpoints.md

 ## Checkpoint 1 (1pts)

-Downloaded all csv files from NextCloud to the workspace folder.
+Downloaded all csv files from OwnCloud to the workspace folder.

 ## Checkpoint 2 (1pt)